 Why choose inflatable kayaks?

 You might assume a hardshell kayak would be leagues better than an inflatable kayak in most categories, but the gulf isn't so wide.
-Inflatable kayaks benefit from usually being more affordable and easier to store and transport, so you won't be stuck with the nightmare of figuring out how to transfer a full kayak from house to water.
+Inflatable kayaks usually benefit from being more affordable and easier to store and transport, so you won't be stuck with the nightmare of figuring out how to transfer a full kayak from house to water.

 Although hardshell kayaks are obviously more durable and sturdy, modern inflatable kayaks are still able to take a fair beating.
 For most recreational and intermediate kayakers, an inflatable one will be more than resilient enough.